osrf/gazebo_tutorials/haptix_install/tutorial.md

 To ensure correct behavior between the Gazebo simulator and the client library SDK, you should check that you are using compatible versions of the two packages.
-The following table summarizes compatible combinations:
+The following table summarizes compatible combinations.

-* Simulator Version : Client SDK Version
+Simulator Version : Client SDK Version
 * 0.7.x : 0.6.y
 * 0.6.x : 0.5.y